 Return the engine to idle speed.
 If the machine is equipped with a clutch, move the clutch lever to the disengaged position.
-Run engine for a few minutes at idle to allow the coolant and oil systems to cool down before turning the ignition switch to the OFF position.
+Run engine for a few minutes at idle to allow the coolant system to cool down before turning the ignition switch to the OFF position.